“Thank you, friend,” Maya said, patting Tricon’s long neck.

 Tricon nodded and left them.

-“Well,” Maya said, turning her attention to Chantal.
+Maya cleared her throat and turned her attention to Chantal.
 “Let’s introduce you to the infants.”

 “The infant Yekarans in the dragonry.”
-Maya led Chantal toward a plain door grayed with age.
+Maya pointed to a plain door grayed with age.
 “Most of them went home with their parents the day they hatched.”

 “What about the rest?”